jkaye2012/cppinecone/docs/quickstart.md

 ```

 Note that it is technically possible for client creation to fail, so the `build` function
-returns Cppinecone's `result` type.
-While this is true, client construction failure is possible
+returns a [variant](https://en.cppreference.com/w/cpp/utility/variant).
+Client construction failure is possible
-only due to a system configuration problem (usually, a curl version mismatch), so this possibility
+only due to a system configuration problem (usually, a CURL version mismatch), so this possibility
 can be safely ignored in many situations.
 If you're in control of the systems that your code will
-be run on, you can safely use the `result` directly without unwrapping it.
+be run on, you can safely extract the constructed client from the variant without further checks.

 ## Run a collection operation